TickTeam/guide-tt/android_app/7_how_to_choose_app_theme.md

 2.Tap the gear-shaped icon in the upper right hand corner.

-3.Tap “General” > “Theme” to select light or dark.
+3.Tap “General” > “Theme” to select a theme.